satuluriakhil420/terraform/README.md

 - **`main.tf`**: Defines the Lambda function resource, its IAM role, and configurations.
 - **`variables.tf`**: Contains input variables for the Lambda function, such as function name, runtime, handler, and memory size.
 - **`outputs.tf`**: Outputs relevant information about the Lambda function, like its ARN and name.

+### Glue Database

+This module provisions AWS Glue Database.

+- **`main.tf`**: Defines the Glue database resource, including its name and optional description.
+This file contains the core configuration needed to create and manage the Glue database.
+- **`variables.tf`**: Contains input variables for configuring the Glue database.
+- **`outputs.tf`**: Outputs relevant information about the Glue database.

 ## Usage